Wolves: Reintroduced, Recovered, then TRAPPED

 In 2012, when wolves were delisted from the Endangered Species Act, our Facebook page was launched as a forum for the public to voice their concerns.
 They were outraged that the wolf management plan designated wolves in over 85% of the state as predatory animals that could be killed in any manner any day of the year.
 Traps were already littering the landscape, pets were getting caught, and we began the process of learning about the brutal face of trapping in Wyoming.
 We kicked in gear, and our non-profit organization, Wyoming Untrapped, followed.
 We are cultivating a new ethic of coexistence.
 We believe wolves, or any other Wyoming wild animal, should not be hunted or cruelly trapped for trophies or fur.

-Wyoming will have full management of wolves on May 1, 2022.
+Wyoming took over full management of wolves on May 1, 2022.
 What next?

 in the predator zone

 Currently, in Wyoming, trapping is restricted in the Trophy Game State Wide (TGSW) zone – the NW 15% of the state.
 The predator zone in the rest of the 85% of the state designates wolves as predators that can be killed on sight in any manner.
 They have no value and are not counted in the total number of wolves.
 Regulations require reporting a wolf harvest within 10 days, name and address, the date the wolf killed, the sex of the wolf, and the location killed.

 A trapping license is not required, but all traps in Wyoming are required to have an ID tag.

 Section 8.
 Take of Wolves Designated as Predatory Animals.